dhuss42/ft_irc/progress_maustel.md

 - starting with most important handlerfunctions to make it possible to connect

-- problem: parser prototype seems to not connect properly
+- problem: parser prototype seems to not connect properly -> david found bug: in handlePass set _registered=true

 - to do:
     - make run the parser prototype (compare with pseudoparser and test)